 It does not matter which nuts you eat.
 Pistachios, hazelnuts, macadamias, pecans and cashews have also shown positive heart health results.
 Even peanuts, which are technically a type of legume, are linked to similar benefits.

 Instead of selecting a specific type of nut to consume, choose low-salt varieties rather than those coated with honey, sugar and other additives or flavourings.
-Also, choose nuts which have been dry-roasted rather than those cooked in oil.
+Also, choose nuts that have been dry-roasted rather than those cooked in oil.

 How about nut oils and nut butters?